 Program Educational Objectives of the Computer Engineering Program

-- An ability to enter professional careers or pursue graduate studies in electrical or computer engineering or related fields.
+- An ability to enter professional careers or pursue graduate studies in computer engineering or related fields.

 - An ability to advance in their professional careers through completion of engineering projects that utilize teamwork and communication skills, lifelong learning, independent and creative thinking, and leadership, with adherence to the highest principles of ethical conduct.